cschier/XPLab_experiment/README.md

 # XPLab_mental-rotation-task

 This repository uses the _babe depature point for an web-based experiment.
-This experiment is the Simon task, where the participant has to decide whether or not two figures from different angles are the same.
+This experiment is a mental rotation task, where the participant has to decide whether or not two figures from different angles are the same.

 ## Motivation